×

 What are the schools in Santiago like?

 "This is a school clinging to a bygone era of achievement.
 This school has a good reputation but I don't think it is necessarily merited anymore.
 Only about a quarter of students get in, and mostly because of contacts or because of family ties.
 If you don't do well as a student, you have to sign a contract and will be kicked out if any special needs issues.
 So really it is up to you as a student to achieve.
 Good staff leave pretty quickly and are snapped up in better organizations.
 Lots of internal bullying issues.
 School identity is unclear, and it does not feel British at all.
 There are strengths, such as the emphasis on sports.
 It is hard to find information about curriculum, and anti-bullying.
 When issues happen there is more of a lets shake hands and forget approach.
 If your child falls behind be prepared to be blamed and sent to see a psychologist.
 I wouldn't say it is all bad, but a lot of work to bring it out of the past.
 If you are wanting your child to be globally competitive then not the right option - especially with the rector saying that computer access and technology would be reduced.
 If you are looking to be in the whos who of Chile, then this is the choice for you.
 I am neutral on the education.
 Some good and some bad.
 Tutoring would be needed if you want your child to attend another school later on.
-If you have been to other schools abroad, you will quickly see through the pomp and ceremony and recognize those who are knowledgeable educators," explained one expat in Santiago, Chile with kids at The Grange.
+If you have been to other schools abroad, you will quickly see through the pomp and ceremony and recognize those who are knowledgeable educators," commented one expat when asked about The Grange in Santiago.

 View More Answers